 Find out more about the Tasmanian Rural Generalist Pathway.

-Tim is Head of School and Dean of Medicine in the Tasmanian School of Medicine at the University of Tasmania.
-Tim’s background is in clinical anaesthesia, retrieval medicine, and medical education.
-The Tasmanian School of Medicine administers undergraduate and postgraduate programs in medicine, medical research, paramedicine, and public health.
-The School’s activities provide unique training opportunities for health care providers, including a wide range of professional development courses for practitioners in remote and extreme environments.
+Professor Ruth Kearon is the Head of the Tasmanian School of Medicine.
+Ruth’s background is in Medical Administration and General Practice and she has a passion for building a medical workforce for the current and future needs of our communities.
+The Tasmanian School of Medicine administers undergraduate and postgraduate programs in medicine, medical research and public health.
+The School’s activities provide unique training opportunities for health care providers, including a range of professional development courses for practitioners in remote and extreme environments.

 Clinical Associate Professor David Cooper